ARMmbed/mbed-os-5-docs/docs/reference/contributing/storage/BlockDevice.md

 ### Block Devices

-TODO: section on testing
-TODO: api embed, not header files

 The block device API provides an interface for access to block-based storage.
 You can use a block device to back a full [file system](filesystem.md) or write to it directly.

 #### Block Device class reference